 Performance and Platform Notes

 On Nintendo Switch 2, Monster Hunter Stories 3 runs at 30 FPS in both docked and handheld modes.
-There is some texture pop-in in busier areas, though the frame rate holds steady.
-The game functions well as a handheld experience.
-Whether the PS5, Xbox Series X|S, and PC versions target 60 FPS has not been confirmed in the reviewed materials.
+Some texture pop-in appears in crowded areas, but the frame rate stays consistent.
+The game works well as a portable experience.
+Whether the PS5, Xbox Series X|S, and PC versions target 60 FPS remains unconfirmed in available materials.

 Make sure to check out our articles about top games to play in 2026: